LivHed/mgt-map/README.md

 * **Frameworks** I have used is Bootstrap 4.3.1.
 I used the BootstrapCDN on [this page](https://getbootstrap.com/docs/4.3/getting-started/introduction/)
 * **Other tools** I have used are [Cloud9 IDE](https://aws.amazon.com/cloud9/?origin=c9io) for the development of this site: writing, debugging and running my code.
 GIT was then used to push files to [Github](http://github.com) where the project is stored and deployed.
 * I used **Google maps** [Maps Javascrip API](https://developers.google.com/maps/documentation/javascript/tutorial) for the map function on the page.
-* As part of the **design process** i chose to use [Balsamic](https://balsamiq.com/) to make my wireframes in a simple way with a goodlooking result.
+* As part of the **design process** i chose to use [Balsamic](https://balsamiq.com/) to make my wireframes with a simple yet goodlooking result.
 * I used [Responsinator](http://www.responsinator.com/) to check the **responsiveness** of the page.
 -------------------------------------------------------------------------------------------------------------------
 ## Testing
-Here I present how my website meet the needs of the different kinds of users that will visit the site, which I presented in the section UX: User stories:
+Here I present how my website meet the needs of the users that will visit the site, which I presented in the section UX: User stories:

 * As an environmentally conscious traveller I want to have a look at cities with a sustainable focus before I travel there, to get inspired and remember to keep the focus of those things I find most important in the society. --> The information about which cities that are listed as sustainable cities and how to find them in the map are easily seen in the introduction right underneath the heading, and are therefore easy to understand how to find by choosing a city in the dropdown menu, and to finally see on the map and listed below it.